Nyayic/Building-With-WordPress/cltmtc7tu000709jo25cubbw8.md

 ### **Choosing Your Domain Name and Hosting**

-Before diving into WordPress itself, you'll need two crucial elements: a domain name and website hosting.
+Before delving into WordPress itself, you'll need two crucial elements: a domain name and website hosting.

 * **Domain Name:** This is your website's address on the internet, for instance, "[https://fannyn.com/](https://fannyn.com/)".
 Choose a memorable name, that reflects your brand, and ideally includes relevant keywords.
 You can purchase a domain name from sites like [Namecheap](http://namecheap.pxf.io/Ao9N2j), Godaddy, [Bluehost](http://bluehost.sjv.io/P07bjY), etc.